 The 759 MW subsidy-free Hollandse Kust Noord Wind Farm project is split across two sites.
 The CrossWind consortium, a joint venture between Shell and Eneco, won the tender for the two sites in July 2020.
 It was the last tender under the 2023 Offshore Wind Roadmap.

 As well as using the latest 11 MW direct drive turbines from Siemens Gamesa, the project will also feature five technology demonstrations.
 These could be implemented at full scale in the future.
-So as well as generating at least 3.3 TWh of electricity by end 2023, Hollandse Kust Noord (HKN) will feature a 0.5 MW floating solar farm, short-term battery storage (1MW/5 MWh), turbines optimally tuned to the network to minimise negative 'wake' effects (part of the Dynamic Wind Farm Flow Control project led by TU Delft), and a system to produce green hydrogen for storage (a 2.5 MW electrolyser 2.5 and 1 MW fuel cell).
+So as well as generating at least 3.3 TWh of electricity by end 2023, Hollandse Kust Noord (HKN) will feature a 0.5 MW floating solar farm, short-term battery storage (1MW/5 MWh), turbines optimally tuned to the network to minimise negative 'wake' effects (part of the Dynamic Wind Farm Flow Control project led by TU Delft), and a system to produce green hydrogen for storage (a 2.5 MW Proton Exchange Memberane electrolyser supplied by Elogen and 1 MW fuel cell from Ballard Power Systems).
+Electricity from the wind farm will also be used to produce green hydrogen at Shell's planned 200 MW Hydrogen Holland I electroysis plant in the Port of Rotterdam, currently expected to be operational in 2025.
 The combination of these measures will ensure a continuous power supply regardless of wind conditions.

 The SG 11.0-200 DD offshore wind turbine provides a high degree of reliability in demanding offshore wind projects from its strong performance, swift time-to-market, and low risk.
 With a 200 m diameter rotor utilising the 97 m long Siemens Gamesa B97 Integral Blade, the machine provides an increase of 9% in Annual Energy Production compared to the SG 10.0-193 DD offshore wind turbine.